 The climax of any competition is the victory of the “winner”.
-And of course, everyone knows what the opposite of a winner is.
+Everyone knows what the opposite of a winner is, and competitions usually produce lots of them, too.
 Mitigating this, multiple medals and accolades might be awarded, but when players are divided into good, better and best, they have still fundamentally been divided.

 I sometimes hear it suggested that competition is natural, an evolutionary imperative.
-Whether the sibling rivalry between Cain and Abel set the tone for our species, or the ‘survival of the fittest’ determined who we have corporately become, the point is made that we are hard-wired to compete.
+Whether the sibling rivalry between Cain and Abel set the tone for our species, or the ‘survival of the fittest’ determined who, as a species, we have corporately become, the point is made that we are hard-wired to compete.